 Here in Hampton Roads, we have the highest concentration of military personnel outside of the Pentagon.
 We see all the ways our military members are supporting this community; behind the scenes, before the sun rises, after everyone else has cleared out for the day and even when they are exhausted after their full-time job serving our country.
 They show up when asked and stay until the job is finished.

 The Five Star Military Family Recognition Luncheon is our opportunity to express the gratitude of our community.
 Do you know a family like this?
 Individual community members and organizations can NOMINATE military families.
-Nominations will close on October 14.
+Nominations will close on October 21 (NEW DEADLINE).
 Do you want to know what makes a Five Star Family?
 Take a look at last year’s honorees.